coding-dojo-data-science/dojo-env-setup/docs/Instructions-updating-dojo-env.md

 # **Updating to a new dojo-env**

 If you have already dojo-env installed on your computer, you must first rename it or remove it.
+Note: these instructions are intended non OS-specific.
+Your terminal may not look exactly like the esamples in the screenshots (for example, the filepaths for the environemnts will be very different).
+However, the steps are the same across all platforms.

 ## Step 1: Rename or Remove Your Current dojo-env